Snoozeds/dankrpg-web/docs/commands/rpg.md

 These commands are for the RPG system.

 ## adventure
-Description: Go on an adventure.
-60% chance of getting coins that do not scale. \
+Description: Go on an adventure and encounter random events for coins.
+Requires energy. \
-Cooldown: `15-20s (random)`
+Parameters: `times` (default: 1) \
+Mechanics: \
+- Each adventure costs 1 energy.

 ## chop
 Description: Chop down a tree for wood. \